-The DMV sets the prices for everything from documentation fees to taxes to registration when purchasing a used car.
-This aspect of the transaction must be taken care of at your state’s DMV office.
-Those costs are regulated at the state level, so you shouldn’t have to worry about paying more than necessary.
+These types of authorities set the prices for everything from documentation fees to taxes to registration when purchasing a used car.
+This aspect of the transaction must be taken care of at their office and in the city you live in.

 Service matters a lot